Place du Général-de-Gaulle (Lille): Contemporary era: up to the Place du Général-de-Gaulle

 At the beginning of the 20th century, the west side of the square was known as the "rang des cafés", where several cafés coexisted; the headquarters of the newspaper L'Écho du Nord was located in a small building between the Grande Garde and a café.
 During World War I, the Intendantur took up residence at no. 25.
 After the war, the "Amis de Lille" decorated the Grand-Place for the homecoming of the 43rd Infantry Regiment in 1919, with garlands of greenery, then again for the arrival of the President of the French Republic, Paul Deschanel, in 1920.
 To demonstrate its supremacy, in 1936 the newspaper L'Écho du Nord built an eight-story townhouse next to the Grande Garde.
 During World War II, on June 1, 1940, General Alfred Wäger honored the resistance of General Molinié's troops in front of the Bellevue hotel-restaurant.
 With the purge that followed the Liberation, the building, previously occupied by the daily the Grand Echo du Nord, reverted to La Voix du Nord, Nord Libre, and Liberté.
-The square was renamed "Place du Général-de-Gaulle" in September 1944.
+The square was renamed the "Place du Général-de-Gaulle" in September 1944.

 In order to excavate the underground parking lot in 1989, test pits were dug as early as 1986, and excavations followed for eight consecutive months in 1988 and 1989.
-At the end of the works, the grand-place became partially pedestrianized, the paving of the street was redone on a sand screed and the Ferris wheel made its first appearance for the Christmas market held on Place Rihour.
+At the end of the works, the Grand-Place became partially pedestrianized, the paving of the street was redone on a sand screed and the Ferris wheel made its first appearance for the Christmas market held on the Place Rihour.
 Twenty years on, some of the cobblestones failed to withstand the passage of buses and have been temporarily replaced by Macadam.

 From February 15 to June 30, 2011, the Place du Général-de-Gaulle was resurfaced on a concrete bed to consolidate the cobblestones.
 After this period, a strolling zone was set up and a terrace charter was introduced.
 In the summer of 2016, access for cars crossing the square was made one-way.

 However, the most remarkable fact about this square is that, since 2004, Lille has been designated a European Capital of Culture, allowing the square to be the venue for temporary art exhibitions and festivities.